AP® Biology Labs

 Investigation 8 - Biotechnology: Bacterial Transformation

-In this lab, students conduct an experiment involving the transformation of bacteria via the uptake of plasmids containing an antibiotic resistance gene.
-In doing so, students gain experience using a genetic engineering technique to manipulate DNA and will learn how their experimental results relate to larger biological ideas.
+Conduct an experiment involving the transformation of bacteria via the uptake of plasmids containing an antibiotic resistance gene.
+You will gain experience using a genetic engineering technique to manipulate DNA and learn how your experimental results relate to larger biological ideas.

 Investigation 9 - Biotechnology: Restriction Enzyme Analysis of DNA

-This investigation allows students to use restriction enzymes and the technique of electrophoresis to analyze DNA evidence from a simulated crime scene.
-Upon completion of the lab, students should be able to explain how biotechnology techniques are used to manipulate and analyze DNA.
-Also, in addition to gaining experience using restriction enzymes and electrophoresis, students will practice graphing data using a log scale and use a standard curve to estimate experimental results.
+Use restriction enzymes and electrophoresis to analyze DNA evidence from a simulated crime scene.
+You will explain how biotechnology techniques are used to manipulate and analyze DNA.
+This lab provides practice in graphing data using a log scale and using a standard curve to estimate experimental results.

 Biological systems have complex properties and interact with each other in complex ways.